-Do you know how to warm up your body before you sing?
-Or better yet, before you speak?
+Do you know how to warm up your body before singing?
+Stretching your body will help release tension, allowing you to sing with ease.

 Why warm up your body before singing?